-- 1. Convert all sentences in the KB to CNF1

-- 2. Find all pairs of sentences in KB with complementary literals2 that have not yet been resolved

-- 3. If there are no pairs stop else resolve each pair, adding the result to the KB and go to 2

-- Is it sound?
+- 1. Convert all sentences in the KB to CNF1 - 2.
+Find all pairs of sentences with complementary literals2 that have not yet been resolved - 3.
+If there are no pairs stop else resolve each pair, adding the result to the KB and go to 2 - Is it sound?, complete? always terminate?

-- Is it complete?

-- Will it always terminate?

-1: Conjunctive normal form is a conjunction of disjunctive sentences
+1: a KB in conjunctive normal form is a set of disjunctive sentences